chris-e-green/star-systems/README.md

 A work-in-progress that was largely about learning Swift (so some parts are more sophisticated than others, and some bits experiment with aspects of Swift).

+One aspect that perhaps makes this a bit different from some XCode projects is that the one codebase generates a console app, an iOS app and a macOS app, all three sharing the one engine.

 The Traveller game in all forms is owned by Far Future Enterprises.
 Copyright 1977 - 2008 Far Future Enterprises.